ArtemChebotko/cassandra4-internode-messaging/step6.md

       "
 ```

-Notice that the tables in the first node show the DC-East datacenter, whereas the tables in the second node showed the DC-West datacenter.
+Notice how each node records communication with its peer node in a different datacenter.
+When connected to the node in `DC-West`, we can see messages exchanged with the node in `DC-East` and vice versa.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">